 The Department offers ACGME-accredited training programs in general psychiatry, and child and adolescent psychiatry.
 The Department also offers combined training in family practice/psychiatry and internal medicine/psychiatry for residents interested in board certification in both specialties.
 There is a research track that provides specialized research training within the general psychiatry residency.

-The Department offers a one-year fellowship in psychosomatic medicine.
+The Department offers a one-year fellowship in consultation-liaison psychiatry.
 The educational objectives of the program are to develop the fellow's clinical expertise and, through the fellow's teaching and liaison efforts, to increase the mental health skills and knowledge of non-psychiatric physicians and medical center staff.

 The 12-month forensic psychiatry fellowship provides extensive exposure to a variety of criminal and civil forensic psychiatry experiences.
 The program is designed to facilitate the forensic resident’s successful completion of the American Board of Psychiatry and Neurology’s board examination for the Added Qualifications in Forensic Psychiatry.
 Graduating residents will be skilled in working in a variety of forensic settings and in interfacing with attorneys and courts.